-6.31 In addition to the above, filtering systems are provided by SENSO who provide an assisted alerting system for types of keyboard activity.
-This is compliant with the DFE filtering and monitoring standards.

-More details can be found in our Trust Online policy (which follows good practice guidance from the SWGfL) and which considers the 4C's, content, contact, conduct and reflect the fact that many children have unlimited and unrestricted access to the internet via mobile phone networks (i.e. 3G, 4G and 5G).
+6.30 The school has filtering and monitoring systems provided by Rydal which provides filtering systems and monitoring of internet searches alerts through Smoothwall.
+In addition to this, monitoring systems are provided by SENSO who provide an assisted alerting system for types of keyboard activity.
+This is compliant with the DfE filtering and monitoring standards.
+More details can be found in our policies on ICT and Internet Acceptable Use Policy which considers the 4Cs, content, contact, conduct and commerce and reflect the fact that many children have unlimited and unrestricted access to the internet via mobile phone networks (i.e. 3G, 4G and 5G).

-6.32 At the Academy we recognise that technology, and risks and harms related to the internet evolve and change rapidly.
-Therefore, we carry out an annual review of our approach to online safety, supported by a risk assessment (on at least an annual basis) that considers and reflects the risks that children face in our setting.
-We also communication with parents and carers to reinforce the importance of children being safe online.
+6.31 At the school we recognise that technology, and risks and harms related to the internet evolve and change rapidly.
+Therefore, we carry out reviews of our approach to online safety that considers and reflects the risks that children face in our setting.
+We also communicate with parents and carers to reinforce the importance of children being safe online.